 Best Over-Ear Headphones under $100

 The best over-ear headphones under $100 we've tested are the Philips SHP9500, especially if you care about sound quality.
 They sound as good as much pricier headphones and have an above average build quality that’s not typically found on open headphones at this price.
 They’re comfortable and have an open and wide soundstage, which makes them particularly good for critical listening but not for other use cases.

 If you want a more versatile alternative to the Philips SHP9500, then get the Skullcandy Hesh 2.
 They’re less comfortable than the Philips, but they’re wireless and closed-back, so you can use them for commuting or as your everyday headphones.
 They have a good battery life, are not too leaky, and they also come in a variety of color schemes to best suit your style and preferences.

 Best On-Ear Headphones under $100

-If you want a more compact format and do not find in-ears comfortable, then get the Marshall Major II.
+If you want a more compact format, we recommend the Marshall Major II.
 They have a decently comfortable on-ear fit and they’re stable enough to run with.
 Their build quality feels a bit weak and they don’t isolate well against ambient noise.
 However, they are sufficiently portable to fit into most bags, they sound decently well balanced and do not leak much even at higher volumes.

 Best In-Ear / Earbuds Headphones under $100